 For financial reporting purposes, both SERS and PSERS have adopted the Governmental Accounting Standards Board's Statement No. 25.
 This Statement requires a specific method of accounting and financial reporting for defined benefit pension plans.
-Among other things, the Statement requires a comparison of employer contributions to "annual required contributions" (the "ARC").
+Among other things, the Statement requires a comparison of employer contributions to "annual required contributions" ("ARC") [ARC is also defined below].
 Independently audited financial statements for both SERS and PSERS, as of December 31, 2007 and June 30, 2008, respectively, provide this comparison for each of the five fiscal years then ended.